KoushikReddyB/WorkBook_CTSD_22SC1101/README.md

 $ git push                   #from second push onwards
 ```

-> Think you're ready :grey_question: Make the PR :tropical_drink:
+> Think you're ready :grey_question: Make the Pull Request :tropical_drink:
 -  open your forked repository
 - Click on Create New Pull Request
-- Give a message in the comment box about the PR
+- Give a message in the comment box about the Pull Request
 - Hurrah!!
-Your first PR made!
-Wait for your submission to be accepted and your PR to be merged.
+Your first Pull Request made!
+Wait for your submission to be accepted and your Pull Request to be merged.